xyproto/zsnes/README.md

 * Supporting Windows and DOS are not goals.
 * Supporting modern Linux distros (and FreeBSD, if possible) is a goal.
 * To be like an LTS release of ZSNES is a goal.
-* Porting ZSNES to SDL3 is a long term goal.
 * Adding back a more secure version of the net-play code is a long term goal.

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.

-* Currently, `sdl2` is a required dependency.
+* Currently, `sdl2` or `sdl3` is a required dependency.
-* Porting ZSNES to SDL3 is a long term goal.
+* PipeWire or libao is recommended for the best audio quality.

 Tested on Arch Linux, Fedora and Debian 12 on x86_64.